aforembs/MP-CITDSE/README.md

 The default pulse envelope shape is sin^2, a gaussian shape is also provided, to change the envelope you need to modify the Field_Parameters:shape: "" parameter in your .yaml file.
 If you would like to add your own pulse shapes add them to src/tdse/pulse.cpp and src/tdse/include/pulse.hpp, modify src/tdse/tdse_main.cpp.

-Text files contatining the time dependent coefficients will then be available in dat/H_tdat.
+Text files contatining the time dependent coefficients will then be available in dat/H_tdat, a new file is created every 1/10th of the total pulse duration.
 The folder "dat/H_tdat" will be created at runtime, any UNIX-valid folder name can be used. \
 To obtain the photoelectron energy distribution run:

 ```